 - You may also use a Casserole Crockpot, it’s probably prettier for presentation too.
 Cook on LOW 4-6 hours or 2-3 hours on High.

-To make this easy recipe gluten-free, you only need to swap a good Gluten-free All-purpose flour for the regular flour.
+- Gluten-Free Corn Casserole: To make this easy recipe gluten-free, you only need to swap a good Gluten-free All-purpose flour for the regular flour.
 That’s it!
 I’ve made it this way for family many times!

-If preferred, you can make this corn casserole in the oven — check out my post on Corn Casserole without Jiffy for all of the details.
+- Make it in the oven: If preferred, you can make this corn casserole in the oven — check out my post on Corn Casserole without Jiffy for all of the details.

-Preheat oven to 350°F (175° C) and grease or butter well a 9×13 inch baking dish.
+- Preheat oven to 350°F (175° C) and grease or butter well a 9×13 inch baking dish.
 Make recipe as described above, pour into prepared baking dish and bake 45-70 minutes until set.

-- Adjust the Sugar: This corn pudding is already sweet from the corn, so you can omit or cut it in half if preferred.
+- Adjust the Sugar: This crock pot corn pudding is already sweet from the corn, so you can omit or cut it in half if preferred.
 You can also use a sugar replacement, like Monk fruit.

 - Unsalted Butter: I typically have salted butter on hand, but if using unsalted butter, add ¼ teaspoon of kosher salt to the recipe.